eisnerw/BirthdayDemo/README.md

     create BirthdayDemo/ClientApp/src/app/my-component/my-component.component.ts
     update BirthdayDemo/ClientApp/src/app/app.module.ts

+If you get "ng:not found", run npm link @angular/cli

 ## Building for production

 To build the artifacts and optimize the BirthdayDemo application for production, run: